Renato Paiva: Independiente del Valle

 On 25 December 2020, just hours after leaving Benfica, Paiva was announced as manager of Ecuadorian Serie A side Independiente del Valle, in the place of fellow European manager Miguel Ángel Ramírez.
 Despite being knocked out in the group stage of the 2021 Copa Libertadores and in the round of 32 of the 2021 Copa Sudamericana, he led the club to the Serie A title in December 2021, defeating Emelec by an aggregate score of 4–2.

 León

 On 25 May 2022, it was announced that Paiva would leave Independiente del Valle to take over Liga MX side León.
 On 28 November, he resigned.

 Bahia

 On 6 December 2022, Paiva was announced as the new head coach of Bahia for the 2023 season.
+He won the 2023 Campeonato Baiano with the club, but resigned and left the club on 6 September 2023.

+Toluca

+In December 2023, Paiva became the manager of Liga MX club Toluca, signing a reported two-year contract.
+On 4 December 2024, Toluca parted ways with Paiva following their second consecutive playoff elimination.

+Botafogo

+On 28 February 2025, Paiva returned to Brazil after being announced as head coach of Botafogo.
+On 30 June, the club relieved Paiva of his duties, shortly after their FIFA Club World Cup elimination.

+Fortaleza

+On 17 July 2025, Paiva was named head coach of fellow Brazilian top tier side Fortaleza, signing a contract until December 2026.
+On 2 September, after only one win in ten matches, he was sacked.